Entanglement entropy production in Quantum Neural Networks: Code availability

 \section{Code availability}

-All simulations with number of qubits $n\leq 12$ were performed using Qiskit~\cite{Qiskit}, while larger systems were simulated with a custom MPS code~\cite{ballarin2021quantum} available upon reasonable request.
-All the code for reproducing the results presented here are available at the repository: \url{https://github.com/mballarin97/mps_qnn}.
+All simulations with a number of qubits $n\leq 12$ were performed using Qiskit~\cite{Qiskit}, while larger systems were simulated with Quantum Matcha Tea package~\cite{ballarin2021quantum} available at \url{https://baltig.infn.it/quantum_tea/quantum_tea}.
+The simulations for the training sections were performed using Pennylane~\cite{bergholm2018pennylane}.
+All the code for reproducing the results presented here is available at the repository: \url{https://github.com/mballarin97/mps_qnn}.